-- For the target markets, describe who are the decision makers and influencers, either internal to the company or external to the company who play a role in or have an impact on the decision to purchase from your organization. - If your organizations markets directly to consumers, describe who the decision makers and influencers are.
-Internal could be family members, close friends, etc., - External consumer influencers could be publications, public figures, viral web, etc. - Below, quantity the number of contacts for the campaign. - If this is a business-to-business campaign, list the functional titles.
+- For the target markets, describe who are the decision makers and influencers, either internal to the company or external to the company who play a role in or have an impact on the decision to purchase from your organization. - If your organization markets directly to consumers, describe who the decision makers and influencers are.
+Internal could be family members, close friends, etc., - External consumer influencers could be publications, public figures, viral web, etc. - Below, quantify the number of contacts for the campaign. - If this is a business-to-business campaign, list the functional titles.

 Business to Business

-Total Quantity Enter number

-Number of enterprises Enter number

-Number of establishments Enter number
+Enter number

-Number of contacts per establishment Enter number
+Enter number

-Functional titles being targeted (e.g., CEO, CMO, COO, CFO, VP Marketing, VP Sales, VP Engineering, etc.) Enter position titles

-Consumer

-Total Quantity Enter number
+Enter number

-Number of segments Enter number
+Enter number

+Enter position titles

-Segment names / descriptions Enter names
+Total Quantity Enter number Number of segments Enter number Segment names / descriptions Enter names